-The Waterbody Inventory/Priority Waterbodies List is a statewide inventory of the waters of New York State that NYSDEC uses to track impairment of water uses, overall assessment water quality, causes and sources of water quality impairment, and the status of restoration, protection and other water quality activities and efforts.
-The town has two areas where waterbodies have been deemed impaired by New York State.
+The Waterbody Inventory/Priority Waterbodies List is a statewide inventory of the waters of New York State that NYSDEC uses to track impairment of water uses, overall water quality assessments, causes and sources of water quality impairment, and the status of restoration, protection, and other water quality activities and efforts.
+The town has two areas where waterbodies are deemed impaired by New York State.
 A summary of the issues as described by the NYSDEC follows.